 Kenny Rogers: Discography

-Studio album releases by Kenny Rogers as a solo artist
+Studio albums released by Kenny Rogers as a solo artist

 Kenny Rogers

-Released on June 2, 2023, Life Is Like a Song stands as a deeply personal posthumous release from Kenny Rogers.
-More than an archival collection, the album unfolds as a carefully sequenced song cycle — one that mirrors the arc of his life and, most intimately, his enduring love story with his wife, Wanda.
+Life Is Like a Song (UMe/Universal Music Enterprises/Universal Music Group) stands as a deeply personal posthumous release from Kenny Rogers.
+More than an archival collection from The Kenny Rogers Vault, the album unfolds as a carefully sequenced song cycle—one that mirrors the arc of his life and, most intimately, his enduring love story with his wife, Wanda.

 paragraph.field_album_art.0.alt